 Black, Hispanic, and Asian women in the US experience greater incidence and mortality from invasive cervical cancer compared to white women.
 Lower socioeconomic status is also associated with lower cervical cancer screening rates and may limit women’s ability to access preventive care due to resource-related barriers.
 Even in cases where primary screening has occurred, failure to timely follow-up of abnormal screening results in disparate cervical cancer outcomes in minority and low-income women.
 Because low-income, uninsured and publically insured women are at a higher risk of being under-screened, further research is needed focusing on improving cervical cancer screening and follow-up on abnormal results.

 This NCCU-UNC collaboration seeks to evaluate novel approaches to reduce disparities in and morbidity and mortality attributable to high-grade precancerous lesions (CIN2+) and ICC by (1) improving primary screening accessibility through use of urine samples rather than physiciancollected samples, (2) increasing adherence to follow-up of abnormal primary screening results, and (3) reducing unnecessary referral to follow-up screening among women with abnormal primary screening results.

-completing the following specific aims:
+We are evaluating these approaches by completing the following activities for our specific aims:

-Jennifer Smith, PhD
+|Jennifer Smith, PhD

-LaHoma Romocki, PhD
+|LaHoma Romocki, PhD